 With an aim to harness the Blue Economy, the ‘Deep Ocean Mission of the Ministry of Earth Sciences (MoES) was approved by the Cabinet six months ago envisaging exploration of deep-ocean resources, especially Polymetallic Nodules, from 6000 m depth.

-IANS caught up with MoES C to know about the progress of the mission at an estimated cost of Rs 4,077 crore for the first five years.
+IANS caught up with MoES C to learn about the progress of the mission at an estimated cost of Rs 4,077 crore for the first five years.
 Excerpts:

 Q: India has had the Department of Ocean Development since 1981-82 and about half a dozen organizations/institutions study the oceans in multiple aspects.
 What prompted the ‘Deep Ocean Mission’?

 A: In the 1980s, India envisaged two missions.
-One was a mission towards space and the other towards the ocean.
+One was a mission toward space and the other towards the ocean.
 While ISRO achieved greater heights, ocean missions meant mainly the Antarctic and other explorations.
-Now, we are talking of the ‘Blue Economy’ coming from the ocean, starting with tourism and harnessing living and non-living resources among other things.
+Now, we are talking of the ‘Blue Economy’ coming from the ocean, starting with tourism and harnessing living and non-living resources, among other things.